2 min read

 It’s no secret that social media has become essential for schools to promote their athletic programs and connect with fans.
 The problem most Athletic Directors face is not having a background in social media strategy or content creation.
 Without the right experience or training, it can be difficult to know what to post and how to grow engagement on top of already demanding responsibilities.

-Recently, we hosted a webinar with ADs and experts from across the country who shared their practical tips and strategies for social media without stretching time and resources.
+Recently, we hosted a webinar with ADs and experts from across the country who shared their practical tips and social media strategies for high school sports without stretching time and resources.

 Our panel in this webinar included: